jvalenzuela/l5x/README.rst

         'Tag description'
         >> prj.controller.tags['alias'].alias_for = 'target_tag'

-No other attributes, such as value, are implemented for alias tags, nor can they be indexed to access members of the target data type.
+No other attributes, such as ``value``, are implemented for alias tags, nor can they be indexed to access members of the target data type.

 Modules
 -------------------------

-The project's modules attribute provides access to modules defined in the I/O Configuration tree.
-A list of modules can be obtained with the names attribute.
+The project's ``modules`` attribute provides access to modules defined in the I/O Configuration tree.
+A list of modules can be obtained with the ``names`` attribute.

 ::